 Meaning of Compound Interest

 In the case of deposits with a bank or investments with a financial institution, the depositor benefits from a higher interest amount under compound interest.
-But the situation becomes vice- versa in case of loans.
-Here, the borrower needs to pay interest on the principal amount as well as the interest accumulated so far.
+But the situation becomes vice-versa in the case of loans.
+Here, the borrower needs to pay interest on the principal amount and the interest accumulated so far.
 Thus he has to pay more than in the case of simple interest.
 Interest compounding can be even daily, monthly, yearly, or as decided at the time of the deposit or loan.
 Interest will be higher with a greater number of compounding periods and vice-versa.

 The formula for compound interest calculation is: